time2key/tinge/readme.md

 * **Everything exposed by the API will be agnostic to the Hue system.**

-  There are a lot of alternatives to Philips Hue on the market, and long term it would make sense to support some of these.

   Lights, sensors, switches, hubs, etc are abstracted into interfaces which are exposed by the API.